aaron-grau/curic/javascript/README.md

 * [jQuery Fundamentals: JavaScript Basics][jq-fundamentals-js-basics]
   * Just the first chapter.
 Another great intro reading.
 * [MDN Documentation][mdn-js-doc] - JS Documentation.
 Consult frequently for all of your JavaScript needs.
-* [Style Guide][airbnb-style] - Air BnB's comprehensive javascript style guide.
+* [Style Guide][airbnb-style] - AirBnB's comprehensive javascript style guide.
 Not the only valid way to style JavaScript, but certainly a widely used one.

 [intro-js]: readings/js-intro.md